sheepymeh/womanium-qai-2024/README.md

 #### Task 1

-We completed the "Introduction to Quantum Computing", "Single-Qubit Gates", and "Circuits with Many Qubits" sections of the Pennylane codebook and present our original solutions and summaries about them.
+We completed the "Introduction to Quantum Computing", "Single-Qubit Gates", and "Circuits with Many Qubits" sections of the Pennylane codebook and present our original solutions, summaries and explanations about them.

 #### Task 2